manideep1999/manideep1999.github.io/content/featured/BMS/index.md

   - Controller Area Network
 ---

 A custom Battery Management System was designed and developed end to end.
 This involves the pcb designing, cell data logging and telemetry.
 The system/cells data is wirelessly transferred using a CAN protocol to a PC using BeagleBone black processor where a real time GUI using GTK+ dashboard is created to display all the cell statistics and their criticality statuses.
+The work was later extended to predict the State of Charge (SoC) with the help of neural networks.